What Is a Backlink and Why Do They Matter for SEO?

 Start with a free reviewA backlink is a link from one website to another.
 When an external website links to your site, Google treats that link as a signal of credibility — an endorsement, in effect, that your content or business is worth referencing.
 The more credible the linking site, the stronger the signal.

-The quality of a link matters more than the quantity of links.
+The quality of a link matters more than the quantity.
 A single link from a well-regarded industry body is worth more than fifty links from low-quality directories.
-Google is sophisticated enough to identify link schemes — networks of sites that exist to exchange links artificially — and has become more aggressive in discounting or penalising sites that use them.

-Internal links — links between pages within your own site — are also a component of this picture, though they are covered under on-page SEO rather than link building.
-The distinction matters because internal links are entirely within your control and should be used deliberately to signal to Google which pages are most important.
+Internal links — between pages within your own site — are also part of this picture.
+They are entirely within your control and should be used deliberately to signal to Google which pages are most important.

 Ready to start?